darwingp/darwin/README.md

       :exit-states   ; the Push states reached by running the individual's :program on a series of inputses }

-		All of these keys are available to crossover/selection operators and are guaranteed before select-and-vary in darwin.gp is called.
+		All of these keys are available to crossover & selection operators and are guaranteed before `darwin.gp/select-and-vary` is called.

 *genome* -> A list of genes